 You can buy supplies to grow your own food with food stamps!

 Although SNAP funds can only be used to purchase food items, the list of items you can buy with food stamps does include items like seeds and vegetable starts!
+For households with the ability (and space) to grow a small garden, this can be the most effective use of your food stamps funds.

 Food stamps is a benefit to the entire economy.